You’ve written your heartfelt message and placed the letter [or card] in the mail –– now what? How long does a letter take to arrive?

 If you’re placing things in the mail during the holidays, be prepared for the delivery times to be extended.
 The USPS will likely get overwhelmed with the volume and that’s when things tend to slow down.

-We’ve seen mail delivery times slow down to upwards of two weeks (during non-2020 years) so it’s always a good idea to get ahead of the game during the holidays and mail things earlier than you normally would.
+We’ve seen mail delivery times slow down upwards of two weeks so it’s always a good idea to get ahead of the game during the holidays and mail things earlier than you normally would.

 Can I track my card so I know when my card arrives?

-Rest easy knowing your card will arrive within the week of placing it the mail for domestic deliveries and up to two weeks for international.
+Rest easy knowing your card will arrive within the week of placing it the mail for domestic deliveries and around two to three weeks for international (international mail delivery times vary widely).

 When will my international card arrive?

-Speaking of international mail — delays are common.
-International mail is extra tricky to pinpoint since it 100% depends on the recipient’s country’s postal service.
-Some countries’ postal services are quick and make the delivery within the two weeks while others may have a hard time finding it’s destination at all.
+Speaking of international mail –– delays are common.
+International mail is extra tricky to pinpoint since it depends on the recipient country’s postal service.
+Some countries’ postal services are quick and make the delivery within about two weeks while others may have a hard time finding its destination at all.
 It ranges quite a bit.

 So there you have it.
 Snail mail is still the charming and sometimes slower than expected form of communication that we all love!